doubtx/amp-analytics/README.md

 cd ../..
 ```

-Export some variables to be during with AWS CloudFormation stack deployment, values bellow are just examples, you can use any, but please define some AWS unique bucket name
+Export some variables to be during with AWS CloudFormation stack deployment, values bellow are just examples, you can use any, but please define some AWS unique bucket name:
 ```shell
 export LambdaCodeBucket=amp-analytics-lambda-code
 export AWSStackName=amp-analytics-debug-stack
 ```

-Create AWS S3 bucket to be used for Lambda code uploads and deploy Cloud formation stack
+Create AWS S3 bucket to be used for Lambda code uploads and deploy Cloud formation stack:
 ```shell
 aws s3api create-bucket --bucket $LambdaCodeBucket aws cloudformation package --template-file ./cloudformation/template.yaml --s3-bucket $LambdaCodeBucket --output-template-file ./cloudformation/packaged-template.yaml